sprblm/dots-website/site/projects/web-monetization/index.md

 an account with a service such as Coil.

 <div class="aside">

-1. How much money does a creator expect to receive over time?
+  1. How much money does a creator expect to receive over time
-1. How much am I paying?
+  2. How much am I paying?
-1. When do I pay?
+  3. When do I pay?
-1. How can I pay more or less?
+  4. How can I pay more or less?
-1. How can I refund a payment?
+  5. How can I refund a payment?
-1. How much money will a creator expect to receive over time?
+  6. How much money will a creator expect to receive over time?
-1. How much of my money is going to be spent at which websites?
+  7. How much of my money is going to be spent at which websites?
-1. How can I further engage and retain my audience?
+  8. How can I further engage and retain my audience?

 </div>

 Streaming platforms should improve the transparency in the web extension and on the creator's profile.
 Platforms should provide real-time feedback in the streaming platform website (for creators) and in the web extension (for audience members).
-This would help improve trust in the service as well as the payment method.
-As we noted in 3.3., streaming is a new technology that requires new mental models, and a little information and real-time tactile feedback can help improve understanding.
+This would help improve trust in the service as well as the Web Monetization API.

+As we noted in 3.3., streaming is a new technology that requires new mental models, and real-time tactile feedback can help improve understanding.
+To better communicate these mental models, Web Monetization-enabled web extensions should give users direct feedback about how much money they are sending to a website in real time.
+A major goal should be to prevent a situation in which a user is unaware that they are giving money to a website.

 ### 4.2.
 For Creators